 - Replace plant tags that are damaged, or swallowed up by the raking process.
 My favorite plant tags are made from old cut-up mini blinds.
 The aluminum ones work the best.
 They will bend when raked over, but won’t break.
 Next time you happen to be at a thrift store, keep an eye out for a cheap mini blind.
 I use fancier plant labels like this for my daylilies, just because my daylilies are special!
 Be sure to write with a good paint marker that will stand up to weather elements for a long while.

 - Spring is a great time to Transplant and Divide Perennials too.
 The plants recover quicker from transplant shock when the temps are still relatively cool.

 Early spring before you can actually get in your gardens, is a great time to clean out your garden shed.
 Clean up and sharpen tools that you didn’t get to last fall.
 Are there tools that need to be replaced?
 Go through your gardening supplies, as well, and make a list of what you need.

 Spring Garden Plans

 I have so many gardening ideas and projects running through my head that this is when I have to slow down and reign myself in.
 It just can’t all be done in one season – gardening is a process.
 I’m using a Garden Project Checklist that I put together that helps me focus on what I want to accomplish in my gardens.
-It’s available in my Free Gardening Printables Resource Library.
+It’s available in the Free Gardening Printables Resource Library.

 More Spring Gardening Tips – How to Shop for Flowers & Plants